Resume and Cover Letter Tips, Tricks, and Examples

 Pick the right resume template for teens

 Choosing the right resume template makes creating a resume much easier.
-Resume templates, like those found on Canva or Resume.io, are a great way for beginners to create beautiful resume designs without design skills.
+Resume templates, like those found on Etsy or Resume.io, are a great way for beginners to create beautiful resumes without design skills.
+Just make sure you choose a simple design that is visually interesting but professional enough to list your most important information.
+As a career coach who’s hired countless people and reviewed hundreds of resumes, overly fancy resumes don’t perform as well as clean and simple ones.

-When it comes to finding the right resume templates for teens, it is a good idea to choose a template that highlights education and non-work experience.
-For students, choosing a template that is designed to showcase education and personal traits, instead of work experience, is a great alternative to a traditional resume.
+When finding the right resume templates for teens, choosing one that highlights education and non-work experience is a good idea.
+For students, choosing a template that is designed to showcase education and personal traits instead of work experience is a great alternative to a traditional resume.
+I usually point teenagers and students to either this resume template or this resume template (both are documents I created for students I coach and work with).

 Finding a Resume for Teenager Example — what to look for in a template